Glencore nearly doubles Optimum stake to 24 percent

 Sources close to the deal said Glencore had also secured commitments from OCH shareholders to sell enough shares to take its holding to at least 49 percent.

-Glencore's offer to shareholders made some time in early July bound them to negotiate exclusively with Glencore for 60 days.
+Glencore's offer to shareholders made in early July bound them to negotiate exclusively with Glencore for 60 days.

 Glencore has been the most determined bidder, but other foreign firms have also shown a keen interest, sources close to the deal said.